-In the 5 years between 2013 and 2017, the Financial Services Compensation Scheme (FSCS) have paid a total of £846 million in compensation for claims made against FCA solo-regulated firms.
+In the 5 years between 2013 and 2017, the Financial Services Compensation Scheme (FSCS) has paid a total of £846m in compensation for claims made against FCA solo-regulated firms.
 Over 70% of these are for firms not subject to detailed prudential standards.